Reservation of Rights to Make a Cumulative Impact Claim

 Thus, an owner’s primary defense to a disruption and/or cumulative impact claim is often to argue that, in executing the various change orders, the contractor agreed to the price of the changes and thereby waived its rights to seek any further compensation.
 The argument advanced is that the contractor, by signing the change order, included any possible costs that would be associated with the cumulative impact claim and accepted any risk that the costs would be more than anticipated.

 The change order form may contain the following commonly used language:

-This change includes all costs associated with the scope of work associated with this change, including all direct, indirect, and impact costs on the unchanged work such as loss of productivity, ripple effect, cumulative impact, and acceleration.
+This change includes all costs associated with the scope of work associated with this change, including all direct, indirect, and impact costs on the unchanged work such as loss of productivity, ripple effect, cumulative delay, and acceleration.

 The owner’s argument is simply that the contractor, by signing the change order, has accepted the risk associated with the changed work and has included in the change order price the value of any possible costs that could be associated with disruption and/or cumulative impact.1

 If an impact is foreseeable, it may be reasonable to consider it a direct impact, and any right to claim the costs associated with the disruption is either priced, settled, or waived with the execution of a change order.
 If an impact is unforeseeable, it may be reasonable to consider it an indirect impact, and the right to recover for an indirect impact should be reserved, or at a minimum, the contractor must not waive the right, so that the possibility of recovery exists.2 The handling of these issues is highly dependent on the contract and change order form language.

 3. MCAA CAUTIONS SIGNING CHANGE ORDERS WITH RELEASE LANGUAGE

 The MCAA acknowledges the difficulty that a contractor will face if it signs a change order with what is termed “full accord and satisfaction”3 language on the change order form, as follows: